Also known as: Aspartoacylase deficiency; ASPA deficiency

-Canavan disease is associated with having high childhood mortality, however, life expectancy is usually into the teens and sometimes beyond.
+- Life expectancy is variable.
+It is associated with high childhood mortality, however, it is common for patients with CD to survive into their teens and sometimes beyond.

 The Foundation is dedicated to preventing CD through education, testing and facilitating research efforts.
 The site provides information about the disease, activities of the Foundation, and a directory of international testing centres.